-Once enabled at either the Local UI or Web UI, IIO is invoked automatically immediately prior to the completion of a print, network scan, embedded fax, internet fax, network fax, or e-mail job.
+Once enabled at either the Local UI or Web UI, IJO is invoked automatically immediately prior to the completion of a print, network scan, embedded fax, internet fax, network fax, or e-mail job.
 If IIO completes successfully, status is displayed in the Job Queue.
-However, if IIO fails, a popup will appear on the Local UI recommending that the user run ODIO, and a failure sheet will be printed.
+However, if IJO fails, a popup will appear on the Local UI recommending that the user run ODIO, and a failure sheet will be printed.

 ODIO may be invoked either from the Local UI in Tools Pathway or from the CentreWare Internet Services Web UI.
-Network functions will be delayed until the overwrite is completed.
-Copying is unavailable while the overwrite itself is underway, but copies may be made while the controller is booting.
+All device functions will be delayed until the overwrite is completed.